Sebane1/FFXIVLooseTextureCompiler/README.md

 - Ability to add custom texture paths if this tool doesn't already autogenerate them
 - Automatic redraw on generation
 - Can automatically generate normals, if only a diffuse is provided, or alternatively merge the generated normal data with existing normals.
+- Can be used to convert one body texture to other body textures with automated use of XNormal
 - Low learning curve.